Matityahu Drobles: Biography

-Matityahu Drobles was born in Warsaw in Poland.
+Drobles was born in Warsaw in Poland.
 He was interned in the Warsaw Ghetto and later lived in the woods during World War II.
 In 1946 he moved to Buenos Aires in Argentina, where he attended high school.
 In Argentina he joined the Betar youth movement, becoming a member of its national leadership, and director of training.
-He was also a member of the Council for Zionist Youth Movements in Argentina, before making aliyah to Israel in 1950.
+He was also a member of the Council for Zionist Youth Movements in Argentina, before emigrating to Israel in 1950.

 He was amongst the founders of moshav Mevo Beitar, and a member of the Mishkei Herut Beitar settlement movement, serving as its representative to immigrant settlements around Jerusalem and the West Bank.
 Between 1962 and 1973 he was deputy chairman of Mateh Yehuda Regional Council.
 In 1967 he became chairman of Mishkei Herut Beitar's settlement department, and was responsible for establishing Israeli settlements around Rafah and the Jordan Valley between 1974 and 1977.